casartar/Tangara-Workshop/README.md

 Remove the protective film from the display and carefully place the cover on the display.
 ![](/Pictures/Assembly15.jpg)

 Now it gets even trickier!
-Carefully place the front cover of the Tangara on the faceplate, especially try to position the display cover correctly.
+Carefully place the front cover of the Tangara on the faceplate, be careful to try to position the display cover correctly.
 You can also position the touchwheel correctly later from the front (when assembled).
 If the front of the housing can be positioned flush with the bottom of the housing, you're almost there.
 ![](/Pictures/Assembly16.jpg)

 Don't screw the tangara shut yet!
 Now you have to fiddle in the buttons.